 Domestic abuse is a pattern of controlling, coercive, threatening, degrading and/or violent behaviour, including sexual violence, by a partner or ex-partner, financial abuse, harassment, stalking and abuse via phone or social media.
 This list is by no means exhaustive but an example of what can be considered as Domestic Abuse.
 Often when people think of domestic abuse they think of physical violence, but domestic abuse is very often so much more than that.
 For many women who live with domestic abuse there will be no scars, bruises or broken bones, but for some it can take their life.
 No one kind of abuse is more serious than any other.

+Domestic abuse can happen to anyone, both women and

 Domestic abuse can happen to anyone, both women and men, and in all types of relationships - heterosexual, lesbian, gay, bisexual and transgender.